Skip to content

 Praça Dom Pedro IV (Rossio Square)

 Praça Dom Pedro IV is often referred to as Rossio Square.
-It is one of the city’s most buzzing areas and a common stop on most Lisbon itineraries.
+It is the city’s most buzzing area and a common stop on most Lisbon itineraries.

-Located in the Baixa neighborhood, Praça Dom Pedro IV sits at the north end of Rua Augusta.
+Located in the Baixa neighborhood, Praça Dom Pedro IV is at the north end of Rua Augusta.
 The square is gorgeous.
 I adore the cobblestone wave design that covers the entire area.
-You’ll see a few fountains and a central statue dedicated to Dom Pedro IV throughout the square.
+Throughout the square, you’ll see a few fountains and a central statue dedicated to Dom Pedro IV.

 This area is an excellent place to take a quick break, grab a seat, and people-watch.
-If you’d like to grab a coffee or drink, many cafes and restaurants surround the square.
+Many cafes and restaurants surround the square, and you can also grab a coffee or drink.

 Cervejaria Ramiro